coryking/camoufox/WORKFLOW.md

 # Overview

 The name of the game is to get all the patches to firefox applied successfully *and* have firefox compile.
-Why?
-So this variant, Camoufox, remains stealthy.
+Why?  **So this variant, Camoufox, remains stealthy and undetectable.**

+## Critical: Stealth is Everything

+**EVERY PATCH EXISTS FOR A REASON - TO KEEP CAMOUFOX STEALTHY**

+When a patch fails, you MUST understand:
+1. **What is the stealth goal?** What fingerprinting vector or detection method does this patch prevent?
+2. **How does the original patch achieve that goal?** What specific code changes make Camoufox harder to detect?
+3. **Has Firefox's architecture changed?** The code may have moved, but the stealth requirement hasn't.
+4. **Replicate the intent, not just the code.** If Firefox changed how preferences work, you need to hide the same preferences in the new system.

+**NEVER just delete a patch because it fails.** That's like removing your car's brakes because they squeak.
+The stealth requirement still exists - you just need to find where Firefox moved the code and apply the same defensive changes there.

+### Camoufox's Purpose

+Camoufox makes Firefox look like a normal user's browser to anti-bot systems.
+Patches do things like:
+- Hide preferences that reveal automation (e.g., CFR recommendations that normal users see but are disabled in Camoufox)
+- Spoof fingerprinting APIs (geolocation, fonts, media devices, canvas, WebGL)
+- Remove telltale signs of modification (custom user-agent strings, automation flags)
+- Disable features that leak information (network timing, hardware specs)

+If a website can detect ANY mismatch between what the browser claims and what the UI/behavior shows, Camoufox is burned.

 The camoufox root contains a Makefile and a ton of patches.
 They are applied in alphabetical order by filename (not by directory structure).
 If there are actual dependencies between patches, they must be satisfied by this alphabetical ordering.